Milan Đurić (footballer, born 1990): Salernitana

 In August 2018, Đurić signed a four-year deal with Salernitana.
 He made his competitive debut for the club on 25 August against Palermo.
 On 30 March 2019, he scored his first goal for Salernitana against Venezia.

 He scored his first career hat-trick in a defeat of Cittadella on 13 April.

 Đurić was an important piece in Salernitana's promotion to the Serie A, which was sealed on 10 May 2021.
 He had an impact of five goals and three assists.

 On 12 September, he played his 100th match for the side against Torino.

 Hellas Verona

 In July 2022, Đurić switched to Hellas Verona on a three-year contract.
 He debuted officially for the team in a Coppa Italia tie against Bari on 7 August.
 A week later, he made his league debut against Napoli.
 On 4 January 2023, he scored his first goal for Hellas Verona against Torino.

 Monza

 In January 2024, Đurić was transferred to Monza for an undisclosed fee.
 He debuted competitively for the squad on 28 January against Sassuolo.
 On 7 April, he scored his first goal for Monza against Napoli.

 Return to Parma

 In January 2025, Đurić came back to Parma on a deal until June 2026.
 He played his first official game for the club against Milan on 26 January.
 On 10 May, he scored his first goal for Parma against Empoli.

+Later stage of career

+In January 2026, Đurić went back to Cremonese.